robak86/hardwired/packages/react/README.md

 ### Definition life times in relation to React components rendering

-- each component uses its own request scope
+- each `useDefinition` call uses its own request scope

 ```typescript jsx
 import { request } from 'hardwired';